 Flutter is easy to set up and start coding on low-end machines.
 You don’t need to be worried that your operating system won’t be able to handle Flutter.
 Quite the contrary, Flutter doesn’t require a powerful machine.

-Luigi Rosso, co-founder of 2Dimensions, says the following about Flutter app development:
+Luigi Rosso, the co-founder of 2Dimensions, says the following about Flutter app development:

 Flutter caters to mobile apps only and isn’t supported by web browsers.
 When you choose the technology stack you want to work with, this can influence your decision.
 If you want maximum device flexibility, then Flutter may not be the thing you’re looking for.